-Michael Londra's Celtic Fire
+Michael Londra and the Celtic Fire

 This show focuses on the traditional culture of song and dance in Ireland that generates an electric atmosphere that sweeps audiences away to Ireland, its culture, its land, its pubs, its music and its heart.
 Celtic Fire doesn’t rehash the art form, but strips it to its bare essentials.
 Presenting traditional dance presented by world champion Irish dancers, the show has a vital feel; cast members are more creative and dynamic, audiences are more engaged and everyone leaves the show feeling they have been more involved and have had more of an insight into what Ireland and its country really is.

 "A soaring voice that is both deeply emotional and tremendously expressive, transporting you into an amazingly beautiful world" - Irish Edition

 (OPAS) presented Emmy award nominated Michael Londra’s Celtic Yuletide